Mohammad Dehghani

 Biography

-I received undergraduate degree in Materials Engineering from Sharif University of Technology, Tehran, Iran.
-I got my master degree in strategic management from Malek University of Technology, Tehran, Iran.
-I was a PhD dstudent in economics at Sharif University of Technology; but after passing all courses and comprehensive exam, in 2016, I decided to re-apply and continue my PhD abroad.
+I received undergraduate degree in Materials Engineering from Sharif University of Technology, Tehran, Iran, and my master degree in strategic management from Malek University of Technology, Tehran, Iran.
+I was a PhD dstudent in economics at Sharif University of Technology; but after passing comprehensive exam, in 2017, I decided to re-apply and continue my PhD abroad.
 Having admission from different universities such as Rice, North Carolina, UCL, ESSEC, Tilburg, etc. I selected University of Manchester to study PhD in finance.
 I have completed my PhD in finance in 2022.

 Research interests